r3ply/r3ply/site/content/docs/overview.md

 ### r3ply

 r3ply **in essence** is just a [library](/todo).
-To make a r3ply _app_ you just handle IO and make function to the r3ply library.
-In that sense **every r3ply provider is just a wrapper** around the r3ply library.
-Two examples of r3ply _apps_ are:
+To make a r3ply _app_ you just handle IO, delegating the main logic to the r3ply library.
+In that sense **every r3ply app is just a wrapper** around the r3ply library.
+Two examples of _r3ply apps_ are:

-- The [r3ply Cloudflare Worker](/todo): accessed via the public internet
+- The [r3ply Cloudflare Worker](/todo): accessed publicly, via the internet
-- The [r3ply CLI](/todo) - `re`: accessed via your local file system
+- The [r3ply CLI](/todo) - `re`: accessed privately, via the local file system

-As you can see, the main difference between the two is how they're accessed and therefore their main responsibilities are handling the particulars of IO in their domains.
-For example, the cloudflare worker can be accessed from the public internet, and has a way of receiving emails, via Cloudflare's [email handler](/todo).
+As you can see, the main difference between the two is how they're accessed.
+Therefore their main responsibilities are handling the particulars of IO specific to their domains.

+For example, the cloudflare worker can be accessed from the public internet, and has a way of receiving emails.
 It currently powers the public [r3ply.com](https://r3ply.com) service.

-On the other hand, the CLI tool – `re` – just receives text from the command line and parses them into arguments.
+On the other hand, the CLI app – `re` – just receives text from the command line and parses them into arguments.

-In both cases the main work they're responsible for is specific to their IO, while the main work of actually processing comments is handled by the underlying r3ply library.
-Since r3ply app are just IO wrappers around the r3ply library, it's quite easy to [build your own](/todo) r3ply app and extend others.
+In both cases the main work they're responsible for is specific to their IO, while the actual logic of processing comments is handled by the underlying r3ply library.
+Since r3ply app are just IO wrappers around the r3ply library, **it's quite easy to [build your own](/todo) r3ply app** and extend others.

 ### Sites & Signets